Waste Prevention and Planning for Community Events

-California State Law AB 2176 and SB 1383 require large events and venues to plan for convenient recycling and organics collection, and excess edible food recovery, and report information upon request to their local jurisdiction.
+California State Law AB 2176 and SB 1383 require large events and venues to plan for convenient recycling and organics collection and coordinate the donation of edible food to feed people after your event.

-Call Republic Services at (925) 685-4711 for event waste planning assistance and container/dumpster donation requests (not a guarentee).
+Call Republic Services at (925) 685-4711 for event waste planning assistance and container/dumpster donation requests (not a guarantee).

-RecycleSmart partners with Heather Farm Park in Walnut Creek to provide free event waste station "Clear Stream" containers and bags (recycling and organics only).
+RecycleSmart provides free event "Clear Stream" waste stations and bags.
 Please email firstname.lastname@example.org to reserve for free.
-Pickup is at Heather Farm Park in Walnut Creek.
 All containers must be returned the following week, and lids must be wiped clean.
 If Clear Stream containers are returned dirty you may risk future rentals.

 Large Events and Venues

 Large event means an event that charges an admission price, or is operated by a local agency, and serves an average of more than 2,000 individuals per day, including, but not limited to, a public, nonprofit, or privately owned park, parking lot, golf course, street system, or other open space when being used for an event, including, but not limited to, a sporting event or a flea market.